-New Year's photography tips and tricks!
+New Year's photography tips and tricks

 Slap a lens on it!

-If you haven't picked up any external lenses yet, then don't worry; there are literally dozens of options on Amazon to check out.
+If you haven't already, you should definitely pick up a lens kit for your iPhone.
 These little things are amazing for getting creative with your New Year's Eve photography!

 External lenses work in a number of ways.
 There are some models that clamp on, some that need to be secured to a plate, and others that are magnetic or attach to an iPhoneography-specific case.
 Regardless of whichever one you prefer shooting with, there's absolutely an external lens out there that's bound to catch your eye.